theriftlab/immanuel-python/docs/4-data.md

 #### dict

-The main meaty core of any chart, the `objects` property is a dict of Python objects representing all of the chart's planets, points, primary angles, asteroids, fixed stars etc. Although the various object types have a slightly different structure, they will largely be like the following example:
+The core of any chart, the `objects` property is a dict of Python objects representing all of the chart's planets, points, primary angles, asteroids, fixed stars etc. Although the various object types have a slightly different structure, they will largely be like the following example:

 ```json
 {